DangerOnTheRanger/maniwani/README.md

 * Randomized anime-styled avatars for everyone - no more keeping track of who is who in a thread with only hard-to-differentiate hex IDs!
 * Theme support - use a night theme for late night browsing sessions, or set your own custom colors.
-* CDN support - because nobody's application server or object store deserves the pain of having to serve up static files.

 Installation